What Is Demand Generation?

 The question we often hear from colleagues and clients is “Demand Generation, Isn’t That Lead Generation?
 Our next section will address the difference.

-WHERE DOES INBOUND MARKETING FIT INTO DEMAND GENERATION?
+DEMAND GENERATION: WHERE DOES INBOUND MARKETING FIT INTO DEMAND GEN?

-The best way to illustrate the difference between inbound marketing and demand generation is this is with an example.
+The best way to illustrate the difference between inbound marketing and demand generation is through an example.

 Now what happens after this?

-With a clear understanding of where you are positioned and where you would like to be as a company will give you the knowledge to start building a successful demand generation strategy.
+With a clear understanding of your position, and where you would like to be as a company will give you the knowledge to start building a successful demand generation strategy.

 Next time someone asks you What Is Demand Generation, you will be able to share some insights.